Electronic quantum wires in extended quasiparticle picture: Wire of Fermions

 This Coulomb effective mass we plot in figure \ref{meff_b01_p1} for different $r_s$ parameter.

 We see that with increasing density the effective mass is more suppressed.
 The dip in the effective mass is dependent on the polarization as seen in figure \ref{meff_p}.
-In fact for the paramagnetic case we see that the dip occurs at twice the Fermi momentum and indicates the onset of Peierls instability \cite{KE87,KoS96}.
+In fact for the paramagnetic case we see that the dip occurs at twice the Fermi momentum and indicates an analogous onset of Peierls instability \cite{KE87,KoS96} though we do not have any lattice in the Hamiltonian.
+The formation of Wigner lattice due to correlation in experiments \cite{SSH01,SSBH02} allows to suggest here a similar transition.